Jonah Heim Player Props: Rangers vs. Tigers

 Jonah Heim At The Plate

-- Among qualified batters in MLB play, his batting average ranks 27th, his on-base percentage ranks 66th, and he is 34th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 25th, his on-base percentage ranks 64th, and he is 35th in the league in slugging.

-- Heim will look to extend his four-game hitting streak.
-He's batting .333 with two homers in his last outings.
+- Heim will look to extend his five-game hitting streak.
+He's batting .400 with two homers during his last outings.

-- Heim has driven in a run in 31 games this season (45.6%), including 13 games with more than one RBI (19.1%).
-He has also driven home three or more of his team's runs in eight contests.
+- Heim has had at least one RBI in 44.9% of his games this year (31 of 69), with two or more RBI 13 times (18.8%).
+He has also been responsible for three or more of his team's runs in eight contests.

-- He has scored in 29 games this season (42.6%), including multiple runs in nine games.
+- He has scored in 42.0% of his games this year, with two or more runs scored in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.